We use cookies to ensure that you get the best experience on our website. Click here to learn more. Got it

 Wait for A While

-Before trying out any other thing, it’s a good idea to give the process ample time to run and complete.
+Before trying out any other things, it’s a good idea to give the process ample time to run and complete.
 Chances are it’s slow for some reasons you can’t control.
-For instance, the files you intend to restore to your iPhone might be too large, so the process is taking longer than expected.
+For instance, the files you intend to restore to your iPhone might be too large, so the process takes longer than expected.
 Or perhaps your Wi-Fi network is weak, or the Apple Servers are down due to ongoing maintenance.

-If these are the reasons, then there’s little you can do about them other than to be patient and wait for the process to finish.
-However, if still there’s no progress several hours later and you’re certain the process stopped, try the solution below.
+If these are the reasons, there’s little you can do about them other than to be patient and wait for the process to finish.
+However, if there’s still no progress several hours later and you’re certain the process has stopped, try the solution below.

 Check iCloud System Status

-If you think the restore from iCloud is stuck, even after hours of waiting, you should confirm that the iCloud system is working by checking its status on the Apple System Status page.
+If the restoration process gets stuck even after hours of waiting, you should confirm that the iCloud system is working by checking its status on the Apple System Status page.
 Check “iCloud Backup,” “Apple ID,” as well as the “iCloud Account and Sign In” services.

 check apple system status